Dane Rampe: AFL career

 Rampe had an outstanding 2019 season, albeit not without some controversy.
 He was appointed co-captain alongside Josh Kennedy and Luke Parker prior to the season, and he won his first best-and-fairest award for the Swans after playing all but one match for the year.
 He gained notoriety during the year when he jumped onto a goalpost after the Round 8 match against Essendon to stop David Myers from trying to kick a goal after the siren.
 He was fined for his stunt, and for saying "You talk like a little girl" to the umpire.

 In 2020, Rampe had another excellent year in defence, although impeded significantly with a broken hand sustained in Rd 8 against Hawthorn.
 Remarkably he had continued to play another four games with the injury, before further damage led to a premature end to his season.
 His courage over continuing to play with the injury lead to him being awarded the Robert Rose Award for Most Courageous Player at the end of the season.

+In the 2024 AFL Grand Final, following the injury of Swans captain Callum Mills, Rampe was selected to stand in as captain for the Swans.
+In 2026, with Mills injured again, Rampe was selected to captain the Swans for the Preliminary Final against Fremantle.

 Statistics

-Updated to the end of the 2025 season.
+Updated to the end of round 22, 2026.